Andy1621/Nightcrawler/INSTALL.md

 # Installation

-Our repo is forked from [UniFormer](https://github.com/Sense-X/UniFormer/tree/main/video_classification), thus all the requirments are the same.
+Our repo is forked from [UniFormer](https://github.com/Sense-X/UniFormer/tree/main/video_classification), thus all the requirements are the same.

 ## Requirements
 - Python >= 3.8